kozhushman/prometheusrock/README.md

 you can pass `list` (that's important!) with names of that headers.
 They all cast to lowercase, so casing doesn't matters.
 * `remove_labels` - by default basic metrics labels are following: `method`, `path`, `status_code`, `headers`, `app_name`.
 If you don't wanna some of them - pass `list` with their names here.
 And their gone!
 * `skip_paths` - sometimes you don't wanna log some of the endpoint.
 (Fore example you don't wanna log accesses to `/metrics` in your metrics).
 If you want to exclude this paths from metric - pass here `list` with their urls.
 By default this middleware ignores `/metrics` route, so if you initially moved your metric route to some other url - pass it here.
+If you want to log all routes (even the default `/metrics` - pass an empty list!)
+* `disable_default_counter` - if you want to disable default Counter metric - pass `True` value to this optional param.
+* `disable_default_histogram` - if you want to disable default Histogram metric - pass `True` value to this optional param.

 But a picture is worth a thousand words, right?
 Let's see some code!